-Before we go into the details of the services of Shaheed e Saalis, we must look at the scenario that developed ever since the period of Bani Omayya to that of Bani Abbas and later.
-With the Bani untold hardships the Sayeds, they Omayya heaping on moved to Khorasan.
+Before we go into the details of the services of Shaheed e Saalis, we must look at the scenario that developed ever the period of Bani Omayya to that of Bani Abbas and later.
+With the Bani Omayya heaping untold hardships on the Sayeds, they moved to Khorasan.
 Bani Abbas too made Khorasan the center of thewir activity to chanllenge the Bani Omayya.
 But once they came into power, they became as cruel to the followers of Al e Mohammed (s.a) as the bani Omayya, or more so.
-A lot of the followers of the Al e Mohammed

-(s.a) had perforce to migrate from Khorasan and the nearest and the best place for them to seek refuge wasIndia.
-Some historians say that one of the reasons for Mohhamed bin Qasim attacking Sind on the orders of Hajaj bin Yusuf was the succor that the raja had given to Sayeds who flew from Hijaz, Basra and Koofa unable to withstand the tyranny of Hajaj bin Yusuf.
+A lot of the followers of the Al e Mohammed (s.a) had perforce to migrate from Khorasan and the nearest and the best place for them to seek refuge wasIndia.
+Some historians say that ofthe for Mohhamed hin one reasons Qasim attacking Sind on the orders of Hajai bin the raja had Yusuf was the succor that to Sayeds who flew from Hijaz, Basra and Koofa unable to withstand the tyranny of Hajaj bin Yusuf.
 Hajaj bin Yusuf wanted the Raja to hand these people to him but he was a man of honor and said that he had given refuge to them and wouldn't hand them over to anyone.
 This is very clear that the area in Sind, from Thatt to Multan, was where the followers of Al e Mohammed (a.s) settled in India.
-Many of them were the progeny of the Imams (a.s).
-Then they moved to Gujrat and other parts of India.
+Many of them were the progeny of the Imams they moved to Gujrat and (a.s).
+Then other of India.
 Again another period of adversity started for the followers of Al e Mohammed (s.a) and they migrated in large numbers from Iran and Iraq toIndia.
-This calamity was the invasion of Changez Khan and Halaku Khan.
+This calamity of Changez Khan and Halaku the invasion was

+Khan.
 Hundreds of thousands of people migrated enmasse and Delhi became an important center for the followers of Al e Mohammed (s.a).
 One tyrannical ruler, Firuz Thughluk, has written in his memoirs, "Praise be to Allah!
 During my reign the Rafizis had started gaining importance but I din't take rest till I annihilated the last one of them!"
 Firuz advanced and the followers of al e Mohammed (s.a) scattered.
-Some went to Kashmir and others went to the southern areas of the Deccan and Mysore.
+Some went to Kashmir and southern to the others went areas the Deccan and Mysore.
 In the Deccan area there was one erudite scholar by name, Mulla Mohammed Tahir, who propagated the Deen e Ahl e Bayt (a.s).
-It became so prominent that the names of the 12 Imams (a.s) were included in the sermons during the Friday Congregations!
-The official faith of the realm was declared as Atna Ashari and it was announced that praising the enemies of Ale Mohammed (s.a) was a crime!
+It became so prominent that the names of the 12 Imams (a.s) were included in the during the Friday sermons Congregations!
+The official faith of the realm declared as Atna Ashari and it was announced that praising the enemies of Ale Mohammed (s.a) was a crime!
 The Faith of Al e Mohammed (s.a) spread in all the small Sultanates of the Deccan.
-Because of this development, the Ulema from Mashad, Qum and other parts of Iran were nvited to come over to the Deccan.
+Because development, the Ulema from Mashad, Qum and other parts of Iran were nvited to come over to the Deccan.
 But in the northern parts of India the rulers were mostly inimical to the followers of the Ahl al Bayt (a.s)